cooljeanius/RandomNumberGame/readme.md

-Another Intro To C assignment (this one tells what quadrant a point is in based on its coordinates)
+Another Intro To C assignment (this one has you guess a random number)